eugomin/ARES-GT/README.md

   * Reference GENOME files (one file per chromosome/contig).
   * LIST with the names of reference genome files.

-  Examples on input files are in "example" folder.
+  Examples of input files are in "example" folder.

   ```
   If all reference genome is in FASTA format file, SplitChrom.py script will split it in files